 - Be the first author of the submitted abstract, which must not be published before the Vascular Discovery Scientific Sessions.
 Abstract must meet the annual conference criteria and be selected for presentation.

-- Be present at the Vascular Discovery Scientific Sessions in Chicago, Ill. to qualify for this award.
+- Be present at the Vascular Discovery Scientific Sessions in Seattle, WA to qualify for this award.

 - Applicant may apply for more than one award, however, a different abstract must be submitted for each award application, and the applicant will only be eligible to be a finalist for one award.